Kornweiss-Medical-LLC/KMLLC/covidqa.md

 ## **Is it helpful to wear a surgical mask?**
 **A: Almost certainly yes.**

-It's hard to find surgical masks right now, but if you have them, judicious use of the mask with good quality hand hygiene is probably quite effective against the virus.
+It's hard to find surgical masks right now, if you have them, judicious use of the mask with good quality hand hygiene is probably quite effective against the virus.
 The most useful scenarios are in close contact with other people.
 The best time to use